kbedell/quest-vtt-basic/README.md

 # Quest VTT Basic
-**It is highly recommend you use this module in conjunction with the (Quest VTT System)[https://github.com/kbedell/quest-vtt]**
+**It is highly recommend you use this module in conjunction with the [Quest VTT System](https://github.com/kbedell/quest-vtt)**

 ### What is this Module?
 This module is for helping game masters flesh out their Quest system data in Foundry Virtual Tabletop.
-If you are looking for all content that is available in the creators license, please check out (Quest VTT Creators)[https://github.com/kbedell/quest-vtt-creators].
+If you are looking for all content that is available in the creators license, please check out [Quest VTT Creators](https://github.com/kbedell/quest-vtt-creators).

 ## Additional Legal
 This work uses material from the Quest Creators Resource.
 The Quest Creators Resource by The Adventure Guild, LLC is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)